Kate Craig: Lady Brute

 Eric Metcalfe was a fine arts student at the University of Victoria and Craig was drawn to his circle of artists and performers.
 In 1969, he created a mail art persona called "Dr. Brute", and Craig became "Lady Brute" also known as "Lady Barbara Brute."
 Kate Craig's persona, "Lady Brute," emerged in 1970 as a counterbalance to the sexual fixations of Eric Metcalfe's alter ego, Doctor Brute.
 Describing it as "undoubtedly a collaboration with Eric Metcalfe in the context of their marriage and shared lifestyle," she forged this persona as a distinct expression within their artistic partnership.
 This collaborative project created the fictional world of "Brutopia."
 Their collection of leopard material filled this world and the characters examined the foibles of western society.
-In 1972, Lady Brute appeared as the "Picture of the Week" in an issue of FILE magazine and marched in the Victoria Day parade in Victoria, B.C.
+In 1972, Lady Brute appeared as the "Picture of the Week" in an issue of FILE magazine and marched in the Victoria Day parade in Victoria, British Columbia.
 Her performances were typically informal, happening in the real world rather than on stage.
 She would at times attend an opening or a dinner in her leopard regalia and that was the performance.
 In 1974, she performed "Flying Leopard" in Vancouver at Cates Park, and again on Hornby Island.
 In 1975, she produced her first video, "Skins: Lady Brute presents her Leopardskin Wardrobe".

 In that same year, she and Metcalfe curated the exhibition "Spots Before Your Eyes" at the Western Front and A Space.
 The concept of camouflage, embodied by the leopard print motif present in both Craig and Metcalfe's works, carries nuanced implications.
 While Metcalfe's exploration, concealed beneath his persona, delved into uncovering repressed aspects of his identity, Craig's engagement with camouflage took a different trajectory.
 Her approach involved unmasking socially constructed gender norms through the tactic of masquerade, a notion later theorized by Mary Ann Doane.
 In Craig's portrayal, we witness a woman embodying and challenging the representation of the female body.
 Craig described the female personas stating, "The Lady Brutes were definitely image-bound.
 They still are."
 This could allude to the material circumstances of her performances.
 During a period when technology facilitated the rapid expansion and reach of international mass communication networks, the characters within the correspondence network were inherently tied to images.
 The statement also suggests the entrapment within identity categories' codes and conventions, which both precede and define us as social objects.
 Metcalfe and Craig's enactment of identities as Doctor Brute and Lady Brute serves as evidence that identity is "constituted and hence, capable of being constituted differently," highlighting the flexibility and fluidity of identity construction.
 Lady Brute continued to make appearances and participate in exhibitions through the 1970s.